 The absolute best time to get professionals involved is at the beginning.
 Experienced professionals can help the process along in ways that you can not imagine.
-Attorneys and accountants are excellent to have on board from day one.
+Attorneys and accountants are excellent to have onboard from day one.
 Just be sure when choosing a professional, that the professional has a background in tax law and handles business sales for a living.
 An attorney that defends DUI cases and practices family law is probably not the best choice for an attorney in a business sale.

 Probably the best way to find an attorney or other professional is through word of mouth.
-If you are a member of a business association, members are happy to provide you with recommendations on who to choose as a professional.
+If you are a member of a business association, members are happy to provide you with recommendations on whom to choose as a professional.
 This way you can get a thoughtful recommendation regarding the professional.

 Many times professionals also give seminars and lectures at these associations.
 Being that they are affiliated with the association is usually some indication that the professional is familiar with the issues that businesses in your association are faced with.
-Try sitting in on these seminars to preview the professional and see if you can talk with him or her afterwards.
+Try sitting in on these seminars to preview the professional and see if you can talk with him or her afterward.
 To find relevant associations, you may look up associations that are relevant to your business on the internet.

-Whoever you choose, make sure the professional is someone you feel you can work with and will work hard for you.
+Whomever you choose, make sure the professional is someone you feel you can work with and will work hard for you.
 Sometimes, the task of maximizing value and selling a business can be an arduous event.
 Therefore be sure you and the professional are comfortable with each other.
 Once you have looked at your business and chosen the correct professionals to work with, the next step is to begin the work which will increase the value of the business.

 Before the sale of a business, you will want to increase business income to add value.
-Income of course, is revenue minus expenses.
+Income, of course, is revenue minus expenses.
 Unless you feel that one or both variables are at their pinnacle of performance, you will be best served by attempting to modify both of them.

-The other parts of the equation, expenses, can usually be cut quickly and easily.
-One of the easiest and most substantial expenses to cut is your own system of company perks.
+The other part of the equation, expenses, can usually be cut quickly and easily.
+One of the easiest and most substantial expenses to cut is your system of company perks.
 If you are contemplating laying off people, now may be a good time to do so.
 Your accountant can also help you cut expenses.
 Suggest to your accountant that he capitalize some assets as opposed to expensing them immediately.
-Companies with low expenses are attractive to buyers, because if anything goes awry with the revenues, the new owner will be able to handle the downturn without losing too much money.
+Companies with low expenses are attractive to buyers because if anything goes awry with the revenues, the new owner will be able to handle the downturn without losing too much money.

 IMPROVING YOUR ASSETS

 Real estate is also another big consideration as far as assets are concerned.
 The real estate should not be part of the sale, remove the real estate from the business.
-If you think the real estate should be part of the deal, it may be wise to talk to your professional.
-When buildings are sold, they tend to generate income which is taxed at a higher rate.
+If you think real estate should be part of the deal, it may be wise to talk to your professional.
+When buildings are sold, they tend to generate income that is taxed at a higher rate.
 Therefore, it may be better to hold onto the property personally as opposed to selling it in a business.
 Also, many buyers want to buy productive assets and not real estate.

 ELIMINATING POTENTIAL LEGAL LIABILITIES

 Other than financial liabilities, there are taxes, lawsuits, and environmental liabilities.
 No buyer wants to see a potential lawsuit.
-If your company holds real estate, be sure to have an environmental Level I done on the property and have the report handy for a buyer to look at.
+If your company holds real estate, be sure to have an environmental Level I did on the property and have the report handy for a buyer to look at.